chenxing3/Waveman/README.md

 ## Introduction

-*Waveman* is pipeline to infer bat species only based on acoustic files.
+*Waveman* is pipeline to infer bat species only based on acoustic data.

 It is based on Deep Learning method and is written using Python3(64-bit).
 It was tested in Windows 7/10, Linux, and Mac OS.
 Not support Python2 and Python3(32-bit) since some problems ocourred when we installed the package librosa.